People ask me, “What’s your memoir about—and why should I read it?”

 Above: Catherine Ndereba, was a longtime friend who was the cover shot for More Fire.
 Here my photo-whizz, Mike Kobal, did a great back up cover shot on Central Park South just incase Giancarlo, the photographer, would not allow me to use his pic for free; luckily he did.
 This way, 100% of all monies from the book, went to charity!

-Above: One of the best parts of writing is you get to meet some amazing people.
-One of the most inspirational stories of the 1968 Olympics was of this man, John Stephens Akhwari.
-After limping to the finish, an hour behind in last place (earlier he was leading), the commentator asked why he bothered finished, he relied, “My country did not send me 5,000 miles away to start the race.
+Above: One of the greatest joys of writing about running is the chance to meet extraordinary people.
+Among the most inspirational stories from the 1968 Olympics is that of John Stephen Akhwari.
+Once a frontrunner in the marathon, he fell, severely injuring his leg, and limped across the finish line over an hour after the winner.
+When asked why he didn’t just quit, he replied, “My country did not send me 5,000 miles to start the race.
 They sent me 5,000 miles to finish it.”
+A timeless reminder of courage, pride, and perseverance.
 Bud Greenspan Video

-Above: Meeting Nobel Prize-winning President F.W.de Klerk of South Africa, I had hoped to beg for money, but he turned the tables on me and became the night’s beggar.
+Above: Meeting Nobel Prize-winning President F.W.de Klerk of South Africa, I had hoped to beg for money from him at a private dinner, but, during the dessert, he turned the tables on me and became the night’s beggar.

 Chapter Eighteen.
 Now A School?

-Why would someone who has committed to building a hospital, and not having the funds, suddenly start fundraising to also build a school?
+Why would someone who has committed to building a hospital for millions of dollars, and not having the funds, suddenly start fundraising to also build a school?
 It does not make sense, right?

 Above: Glass was missing from the windows, sticks were used for frames, mud was on the floor…and I wanted to help these kids and give them a better place to learn.